Heading out the door? Read this article on the new Outside+ app available now on iOS devices for members! Download the app.

 The array of antioxidants found in these three greens is staggering-well over 45 and counting.
 They contribute to a reduction in oxidative stress and chronic inflammation, two factors that can lead to cataracts, heart disease, cancer, and numerous other maladies.
 These same compounds also help lower cholesterol by binding the bile acids in the intestines to allow them to pass safely out of the body.
 And by contributing to both phases of the body’s detox process, they help provide protection against numerous environmental stresses.

-So even if you live in cold northern climes and have never whiled away a muggy Southern afternoon on the porch with a mint julep in hand, it's time to get yourself a mess o' greens.
-Here are a few tips to get you started:
+So even if you live in cold northern climes and have never whiled away a muggy Southern afternoon on the porch with a mint julep in hand, it’s time to get yourself a mess o’ greens.

 - Always choose greens that are bright and crisp, with no yellow or brown spots, and no discolored edges or small holes.
 Colors should be vibrant-yellow leaves means they’re long past fresh and have lost much of their nutritive value.